-The trucking industry is one of the main drivers of the nation’s economic well-being – it carried almost 69% of all domestic freight last year.
-To keep the industry growing the American Trucking Association insists on bigger trucks and longer working hours.
-Furthermore, ATA states this would decrease the number of big rigs on the road.
+The trucking industry is one of the main drivers of the nation’s economic well-being.
+To keep the industry growing, the American Trucking Association (ATA) insists on bigger trucks and longer working hours.
+Furthermore, the ATA states this would decrease the number of big rigs on the road.
 Even though the logic may be right, its application is utterly inappropriate.
 And it seems the situation is a lot worse than solely the number of trucks on the roads.

-Fatigue has become the primary cause of accidents on the road, rivaling with the effects of alcohol and speeding.
+Fatigue has become the primary cause of accidents on the road, rivaling the effects of alcohol and speeding.
 Estimates suggest fatigue is a factor in up to 30% of fatal crashes and 15% of severe injury crashes.
-It leads to low attention and lack of focus on the road, which results in lost vehicle control and inability to react quickly to situations.
+It leads to a low attention span and lack of focus on the road, which results in lost vehicle control and the inability to react quickly.
 Collision with another vehicle is the type of crash that happens most often – 80% of fatal crashes involving large trucks are multiple-vehicle crashes.